awsdocs/aws-kms-developer-guide/doc_source/multi-region-keys-overview.md

 ### Replica key<a name="mrk-replica-key"></a>

 A multi\-Region *replica key* is a customer master key \(CMK\) that has the same [key ID](concepts.md#key-id-key-id) and [key material](concepts.md#key-material) as its [primary key](#mrk-primary-key) and related replica keys, but exists in a different AWS Region\.
+You can use a replica key to encrypt plaintext that might be decrypted by a related multi\-Region key in a different AWS Region\.
+And you can use it to decrypt ciphertext that was encrypted by a related multi\-Region key \(primary or replica\) in a different AWS Region\.

 A replica key is a fully functional CMK with it own key policy, grants, alias, tags, and other properties\.
 It is not a copy of or pointer to the primary key or any other key\.

-You can use a replica key to decrypt ciphertext that was encrypted by a related multi\-Region key \(primary or replica\) in a different AWS Region\.
-You can use it to encrypt plaintext that might be decrypted by a related multi\-Region key in a different AWS Region\.
+You can use a replica key even if its primary key and all related replica keys are disabled\.
+You can also convert a replica key to a primary key and a primary key to a replica key\.
+Once it is created, a replica key relies on its primary key only for [key rotation](multi-region-keys-manage.md#multi-region-rotate) and [updating the primary Region](multi-region-keys-manage.md#multi-region-update)\.

 ### Replicate<a name="replicate"></a>